-of vibrating patterns, indicating different types of obstacles: pedestrians, motorbikes, and four-wheeled vehicles.
-We also determined that drivers' recognition of the intensity, direction. and hazard type could be improved over time because they could learn from experiencing the vibration alerts.
+We conducted several experiments involving driving on public roads in a car with seven vibrating motors installed under the driver's seat.
+By applying acoustic haptic actuators as a vibro-tactile device, test drivers could detect three types of vibrating patterns, indicating different types of obstacles: pedestrians, motorbikes, and four-wheeled vehicles.
+We also determined that drivers' notification of the intensity, direction, and hazard type could be improved over time because they could learn from experiencing the vibration alerts.

 The results indicated the high potential of using a haptic sensation device to notify drivers of obstacles in their blind spots by creating a vibration against the buttocks.
-The experimental results, shown in Fig. 9 to 12, illuminated that the intensity of the vibration, which should indicate the level of the hazard, could not be considered in the robustness test.
-By reconfiguring the intensity, as shown in Table 2, the robustness could be improved, which we will investigate in future work.
+The experimental results, shown in Figs. 9 to 12, illuminated that the intensity of the vibration, which should indicate the level of the hazard, could not be considered in the robustness test.

+By reconfiguring the intensity, as shown in Table II, the robustness could be improved, which we will investigate in future work.